Chiropractic

 Spinal manipulation was used by the Ancient Chinese, probably from about 2,700 BC.
 Records in English stem from the mid 17th Century.
 Palmer is credited as the founder of modern chiropractic, in the early 20th Century.
 Two patients convinced him of the benefits of spinal manipulation, a deaf man and one with heart trouble, both of whom experienced great improvements in their conditions, after manipulation.
 He worked on both animals and humans.

-Since all the organs and tissues of the body receive much of their automatic (autonomic) innervation on a segmental basis, from between the vertebrae, the value of correct spinal alignment for optimum body function and balance is clear, quite apart from any pain issues stemming from misalignment.
+Since all the organs and tissues of the body receive much of their automatic (autonomic) innervation on a segmental basis, from between the vertebrae, the value of correct spinal alignment for optimum body function and balance (physiology) is clear, quite apart from relief of any pain issues stemming from misalignment.
 The function of proprioceptive (position sense), motor and sensory nerves can be similarly affected.
-Organ and muscle function can therefore be deeply affected by misalignments and released for proper activity by judicious realignment.
+Organ and muscle function can therefore be deeply affected by misalignments and can be released for proper activity by judicious realignment by chiropractic manipulation.

 Practical Application